maartenofzo/bore-home-assistant/README.md

 ### Connection Health Check

-The integration periodically performs a configurable connection health check.
-This check can be configured to:
+The integration periodically performs a health check to ensure the tunnel is working correctly.

-*   **Ping a specific URL:** If a `check_url` is provided, the integration will perform an HTTP GET request to this URL and expect a 200 OK response.
+If you provide a `check_url`, the integration will send an HTTP GET request to this URL.
+A response with a status code in the 200-299 range is considered a success.

-*   **Ping the remote server:** If no `check_url` is provided, the integration will perform an HTTP GET request to the configured remote `bore` server and the assigned port (either from configuration or extracted from successful `bore` logs).
+If you do not provide a `check_url`, the integration will construct a URL for you.
+It will use the `to` server and the port assigned by the `bore` server.
+The URL will be of the form `https://<to>:<assigned_port>`.
+If your local service is not running on HTTPS, you must provide a `check_url` with the `http://` protocol.

-If the health check fails (e.g., due to a timeout or non-200 response), the integration will attempt to restart the `bore` tunnel to re-establish a healthy connection.
+If the health check fails, the integration will automatically restart the `bore` process to re-establish the connection.